vbobroff-app/FluentWpfChromes/README.md

 ## Usage

-In the MainWindow.xaml file, add the code fragment, which is the Attached Property attribute with the corresponding chrome class AcrylicChrome, AeroGlassChrome or TransparentChrome.
+The MainWindow.xaml file, add the code fragment, which is the Attached Property attribute with the corresponding chrome class AcrylicChrome, AeroGlassChrome or TransparentChrome.
 For the availability of other components during HitTest, it is necessary to specify the attached property IsHitTestVisibleInChrome = "True" in the componenet body tag.

 # AcrylicChrome
 ![acrylic](https://raw.githubusercontent.com/vbobroff-app/FluentWpfChromes/master/images/acrylic_chrome.png)